soravux/scoop/doc/usage.rst

 The :meth:`~scoop.futures.mapReduce` function of SCOOP allows to parallelize a reduction function after applying the aforementionned :meth:`~scoop.futures.map` function.
-Its result is a single element.
+It returns a single value.

-A reduction function takes a dataset and applies a function cumulatively to it.
+A reduction function takes the map results and applies a function cumulatively to it.
 For example, applying `reduce(lambda x, y: x+y, ["a", "b", "c", "d"])` would execute `(((("a")+"b")+"c")+"d")` give you the result `"abcd"`